-The Group's bank balances and cash consist of (i) bank deposits denominated in Renminbi and carried the People's Bank of China (中國人民銀行) benchmark interest rate throughout the Reporting Period; and (ii) cash on hand.
+The Group's bank balances and cash mainly consist of (i) bank deposits denominated in Renminbi and Hong Kong Dollar and carried the relevant benchmark interest rates throughout the Reporting Period; and (ii) cash on hand.

-As at 31 December 2020, the Group had bank balances and cash of RMB89.0 million, representing an increase of approximately 20.9% from RMB73.6 million as at 31 December 2019.
+As at 31 December 2022, the Group had bank balances and cash of approximately RMB138.6 million, representing a decrease of approximately 16.2% from approximately RMB165.3 million as at 31 December 2021.
+The Group's bank balances and cash were denominated in Renminbi and Hong Kong dollars.
 The Group's principal sources of liquidity and capital resources are cash from operating activities.
-The Group monitors cash flows and cash balance on a regular basis and strives to maintain an optimal liquidity that can meet its working capital needs while supporting a healthy level of business scale and expansion.
+The Group monitors cash flows and cash balance on a regular basis and strive to maintain an optimal liquidity that can meet its working capital needs while supporting a healthy level of business scale and expansion.